 The team also works with ICR experts to support informatics and scientific computing, with courses including an Introduction to Bioinformatics, High Performance Computing and Linux, Python, programming and statistics.

 They also collaborate with the Scientific Computing User Forum, which meets on a regular basis to share expertise and advice.
 Places are also made available on regional ‘software carpentry’ boot-camps providing basic skills in scientific computing.

-Research students at the ICR are provided with two key e-learning resources to develop the knowledge and skills that are necessary to excel in cancer science research:
+Research students at the ICR are also provided with two key e-learning resources to aid in developing the knowledge and skills that are necessary to excel in cancer science research:

 - Perspectives in Oncology is a modular e-learning website providing a basic grounding in several aspects of cancer science.